Creating a Cozy Log Cabin Living Room: Ideas and Inspiration

 • Generally, no. Embrace the natural wood grain.
 If you must, a very light, warm neutral on a single accent wall can soften the space without losing its character.
 It might seem odd at first, but the wood is the star.

 • Robust, comfortable pieces are ideal.
 Think oversized sofas, sturdy armchairs, and solid wood tables.
 Rustic, mission, or even some transitional styles blend seamlessly.
-Prioritize comfort.
-The truth is, durability matters here.
+Prioritize comfort. durability matters here.